Mr12451/SkyrimVorePP/README.md

 * run game

 ## Bugs
-#### Sliders freeze/stop changing
+### Characters fade out when camera is too close
-This happens with certain sliders, like SSBBW3 body/SSBBW2 body
+Use [SSE display tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/34705) and set `DisableActorFade` and `DisablePlayerFade` to `true` in `SSEDisplayTweaks.ini`

-Once the bug happens, all sliders, not just these, stop changing
+### Sliders freeze/stop changing

-(not sure) but I think this happens because of EngineFixes
+This happens with certain sliders, like SSBBW3 body/SSBBW2 body.
+Once the bug happens, all sliders, not just these, stop changing.

-You can fix this in 2 ways
+(not sure) but I think this happens because of EngineFixes.
+You can fix this in 2 ways:

 1. Change the problematic sliders to different ones
-2. Set `MemoryManager` and `ScaleformAllocator` to false in `EngineFixes.toml`
+2. Set `MemoryManager` and `ScaleformAllocator` to `false` in `EngineFixes.toml`

-#### Vore expressions not working
+### Vore expressions not working
 Download Expressive Facial Animation [Female Version](https://www.nexusmods.com/skyrimspecialedition/mods/19181) [Male Version](https://www.nexusmods.com/skyrimspecialedition/mods/19532)